BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction related expert witness designations, the Butler County, Alabama Construction Expert Directory delivers a superior construction and design expert support solution to construction claims professionals seeking effective resolution of construction defect and claims matters.
-BHA provides construction related trial support and expert services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-In connection with in house personnel which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the organization brings national experience and local capabilities to Butler County and the surrounding areas.
+Drawing from more than 4500 construction and design related expert witness designations, the Butler County, Alabama Construction Expert Directory offers a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation and expert services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+Utilizing in house resources which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings national experience and local capabilities to Butler County and the surrounding areas.

 Construction Expert Witness News & Info